 Pay attention to signs that you’re becoming dehydrated and take steps to drink more water and obtain electrolytes.
 If you become dizzy, very weak or confused, then consult with your doctor to avoid complications.

-Final Thoughts on How To Stop Diarrhea
+Key Points on How To Stop Diarrhea

 - Diarrhea is caused by factors including food allergies, an infection or virus, dehydration, stress and certain medications.